 The surface sampling results were found to be well below the performance-based acceptable surface limit (ASL) for SafeBridge Category 3 (Regis HHC 4) compounds.
 This evaluation gives further confidence that potent APIs are being handled safely at Regis Technologies, protecting employees, products, and environment.

-Regis is excited to add the capabilities of the PCS to its almost 60 year long resume.
+Regis is excited to add the capabilities of the PCS to our 60 year long resume of supporting biotech and pharma customers.
 Founded in 1956, Regis has long been recognized as a premier partner for the clinical and commercial production of small molecule APIs.
 Its outstanding compliance history, technical and project management teams, and central US location have made it the supplier of choice for emerging and mid-size pharma.

-For more information on highly potent active pharmaceutical manufacturing and Regis’ as a proven provider in drug development, click here.
+For more information on highly potent active pharmaceutical manufacturing and additional pharma services, click here.